AvanceIT/monitor/README.md

 monitor
 =======

-Client daemon for server monitoring system.
+Client daemon for server monitoring system for *NIX servers.